lupiter/lupiter.github.io/taiko-no-tatsujin.md

 ## <a name="starting">Starting</a>

 Before we begin, this guide assumes you have a copy of this game and are using a real Nintendo DS or 3DS, and not an emulator.
-Playing rhythm games on an emulator is very frustrating, and I don't recommend it.
+Playing rhythm games on an emulator is very frustrating because of lag, and I don't recommend it.

 ![Caution!
 If you tap too hard you might damage your Touch Screen]({{ site.url }}/images/taiko-no-tatsujin/warning.png)